 The city’s Housing First model, which emphasizes transitional and permanent housing as opposed to short-term or emergency shelter, has resulted in a large gap in shelter availability for those in need.
 So, while there are not necessarily more homeless individuals in Portland, there is a more visible unsheltered population.

 Demand for Portland real estate is contributing to an affordable housing crisis, which adds to the limited availability of housing stock for those most in need.
 In 2015, the City of Portland joined several other U.S. cities and states (including Los Angeles, Seattle and Hawaii) in declaring a housing and homelessness emergency (source).
-Portland’s emergency declaration is still in effect.
+Portland’s emergency declaration is still in effect as of April 2021 (source).
 While this declaration was intended in part to enable more temporary shelter, we are a long way from meeting the demand.